Identity Document reapplication

 'plain prints' which are your four (4) fingers (NOT

 PALMS) flat.
-To obtain the BI-9 Finger Print form, please email your request to email@example.com
+To obtain the DHA-9 Finger Print form, please email your request to email@example.com

 and quote the applicant's ID number and postal address.
 The form will then be posted to you.
 Alternatively, phone the Mission.